How to Install a Node.js Application

 Pre-installation settings

-Before you begin, make certain that your hosting provider installed the following EasyApache 4 packages on your server:
+Before you begin, verify that your hosting provider has installed the following EasyApache 4 packages on your server:

 • ea-nodejs16